 WCPT recognises that physical therapists may be regulated through a legislated system that includes licensing or registration by the profession or an external regulatory authority.
 Alternatively, in some countries, the profession is regulated by physical therapists meeting membership criteria for the professional organisation.

 Physical therapy is an internationally recognised health profession which should only be practised by qualified physical therapists.
-Where required by state or national legislation, they are entitled to hold a valid registration/licence to practise physical therapy and/or use the title physical therapist.
-In the absence of regulatory legislation, physical therapists are recognised through their eligibility for membership of the WCPT member organisation in that country.
+1 Where required by state or national legislation, they are entitled to hold a valid registration/licence to practise physical therapy and/or use the title physical therapist.
+2 In the absence of regulatory legislation, physical therapists are recognised through their eligibility for membership in the WCPT member organisation in that country.

 Effective regulation is characterised by four key elements:

-- the maintenance of a register of licensed/regulated/recognised physical therapists
+- maintenance of a register of licensed/regulated/recognised physical therapists

 These four key elements are inter-related and represent the pillars that underpin regulatory approaches that serve the public interest.